zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-100-0-0-include-graph.md

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/entityframework-extensions.net/images/include-graph-memory-performance-comparisons.png" alt="Memory & Performance Comparisons" loading="lazy">

-Though the improvement might seem marginal initially, the new `IncludeGraph` take **94 MB**, while the `LegacyIncludeGraph` take **128 MB**.
-However, if we remove the **70MB** required to create the context and entities by not related to this option, it means that the `IncludeGraph` take only **24 MB** while the `LegacyIncludeGraph` take **58 MB**.
+Though the improvement might seem marginal initially, the new `IncludeGraph` takes **94 MB**, while the `LegacyIncludeGraph` takes **128 MB**.
+However, if we remove the **70MB** required to create the context and entities but not related to this option, it means that the `IncludeGraph` takes only **24 MB** while the `LegacyIncludeGraph` takes **58 MB**.
 So the new `IncludeGraph` took only **40%** of the memory compared to `LegacyIncludeGraph` and the difference becomes even more noticeable as the number of entities rises.

 In addition, the improvement in the performance was twice as fast which is another benefit of the new `IncludeGraph`.

-Due to .NET Fiddle's memory constraints, we cannot showcasing examples with a larger number of entities online.
+Due to .NET Fiddle's memory constraints, we cannot showcase examples with a larger number of entities online.
 However, based on our tests, here's what you can expect:

 **10k invoices, 50k InvoiceItem**: